Provincial Mental Sanatorium Kortau: Post-war

-After the expulsion of the local population, the hospital remained vacant until about 1950, when two agricultural colleges, one in Cieszyn and one in Łódź, were combined and moved to what was now known as Kortowo.
+The hospital remained vacant until about 1950, when two agricultural colleges, one in Cieszyn and one in Łódź, were combined and moved to what was now known as Kortowo.
 In two months in the summer of 1950, almost 1,000 faculty and students from the Cieszyn campus alone moved to the abandoned hospital grounds.
 They found that out of 45 buildings, only 27 were still standing, and all but 4 of these were in an unusable state.
 During the subsequent renovation of the grounds, the hospital cemetery was dug up, and by the end of 1953, the remains of 3,625 people had been exhumed.
 Bodies were also found buried outside of the cemetery, in mass graves.
 The remains of 227 men, women, and children were exhumed from one location in 1955, and during the last exhumation, in 1963, 109 victims were recovered.
 It is estimated that 400 people were killed at Kortau in January 1945 and buried on the hospital grounds.

 The University of Warmia and Mazury in Olsztyn stands on the grounds of the former hospital today.
 There is a memorial on the campus to "[a]ll those buried in Kortowo".
 In Pirna-Sonnenstein, another memorial is dedicated to over 600 victims from East Prussia whose names are known.